sighupio/container-signature-enforcer/DEVELOP.md

 After a while you will be able to:

-- Login (admin:admin) and push images to registry directly from your terminal. *(No need to expose ports)*
+- Log in (admin:admin) and push images to the registry directly from your terminal. *(No need to expose ports)*
 - Use (admin:admin) notary from your terminal. *(No need to expose ports)*.

-Also three new files are now present:
+Also, three new files are now present:

 - `delegation.crt`: Delegation certificate to sign images.
 Run `make local-help` to discover useful commands
 - `delegation.key`: Delegation key to sign images.
 Run `make local-help` to discover useful commands